 - Most on-site volunteer roles require a minimum commitment of 4 service hours per month, some require more.

-- All on-site volunteers agree to assist with general cleaning duties as need as a part of their service.
+- All on-site volunteers agree to assist with general cleaning duties as needed.

 - Volunteers cannot have a documented history of neglect or abuse towards animals.

-- Pay a one time $10 Volunteer Fee.
-Fee covers the cost of volunteer t-shirt.
+- Pay a one time $10 volunteer fee to cover the cost of volunteer t-shirt.

 I want to volunteer but I’m under 13 years old, how can I help?

 Although the nature of our on-site volunteer work does not currently allow for those under 13 to volunteer, we are working on developing programs that would provide volunteer opportunities to the younger kiddos!
 At this time we do not have an estimated roll out date for these programs, stay tuned for more information!
 In the meantime, we always encourage interested individuals to consider hosting fundraisers and donation drives outside of the shelter environment as a great way to support our shelter and our animals!